XKNX/XKNX.github.io/binary_sensor.md

 Binary Sensor
 =============

-Can either be a switch in the wall or a motion sensor ...
+Binary sensors which have either the state "on" or "off".
+Binary sensors could be e.g. a switch in the wall (the thing you press on when switching on the light) or a motion detector.

 Switches are mainly intended to act on input, which means to execute so called `Actions`.
 An action can be the switching of an outlet or light or the moving of a cover.

-The logic within switches can further handle if a button is pressed shortly or not - and trigger different actions (`switch_time: 'long'`  or `switch_time: 'short'`).
+The logic within switches can further handle if a button is pressed once or twice - and trigger different actions.
+Use the attribute `counter` for this purpose.

 ## [](#header-2)Example